AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate-polymorphism.md

 - It is not allowed to have a constructor annotated with `@CommandHandler` on abstract aggregate.
 The rationale for this is that an abstract aggregate can never be created.
-- Having creational command handlers of the same command name on different aggregates in the same hierarchy is forbidden as well since Axon cannot know which one to invoke.
+- Having creational command handlers of the same command name on different aggregates in the same hierarchy is forbidden too, since Axon cannot derive which one to invoke.
 - In polymorphic aggregate hierarchy it is allowed to have only one `@AggregateIdentifier` and one `@AggregateVersion` field.